justinlepitzki/tfrs-docs/docs/specifications-0.0.1/systemMessaging.md

 ## 403[ Forbidden](https://en.wikipedia.org/wiki/HTTP_403)

-> Hello,
->
 > Welcome to the Transportation Fuel Reporting System.
-It looks like you don't have an account setup yet, or that you are trying to access a page that you do not have permissions to see.
+It looks like you don't have an account set up yet, or that you are trying to access a page that you do not have permission to see.
 >
 > You will need to <a href="#">contact us</a> for help